solaranamnesis/randolph-kirkpatrick/nummulosphere/part-4-full-text-english.md

 Mr. Heron-Allen relates that Sir E. R. Lankester told him a story of meeting T. Schwann, the founder of the cell theory at a congress in Belgium.
 Schwann told him he had devoted the whole of his time for many years to an endeavour to establish the existence of any structure in protoplasm — and that his investigations had been absolutely without result.

-In Nummulosphere 3 I have alluded to the various theories concerning the structure of protoplasm, viz. (to mention a few) granular, fibrillar, reticular, spherular, alveolar (foam), spiral (Fayod), also the view that there is no true structure at all (Wilson, Schwann), and I find much truth in all of them, especially in Fayod's theory.
+In _Nummulosphere: Part 3_ I have alluded to the various theories concerning the structure of protoplasm, viz. (to mention a few) granular, fibrillar, reticular, spherular, alveolar (foam), spiral (Fayod), also the view that there is no true structure at all (Wilson, Schwann), and I find much truth in all of them, especially in Fayod's theory.
 There is one theory, however, and I am certain it is the true one, that will reconcile all opposing and varying views; and that is the "epispiral theory."* Protoplasm is built on a spiral plan, the strands of the spirals themselves being spiral _ad infinitum_.

 *) Compare "Cycle and Epicycle, Orb in Orb," Milton Paradise Lost Book 8.